jamesdanielv/thermal_cam_mlx90640/Updates/README.md

 so i got a 3.2 teensy processor with 64k of ram and have it outputing a screen equivilent of data.

 instead of printing out C from mlx90640To[x], i switched output to be this
+* this was before i modified mem pointers, now mem is accessed thru a function Readmlx90640To();
    float temp=mlx90640To[x+y*32];

    if (temp<26){Serial.print(". .");}